square-one/square-one-cms/README.md

 ## Differences between Joomla! and Square One

-At this point, the only real differences are what is missing.
-In the future it might include some minor tweaks or additions.
+See the wiki for full details, but the main differences are the removed core extensions, tweaks to the administrator and front-end templates, addition of new installation features, and a different administrator menu system.

 The Joomla!
 Platform (also known as the framework) will remain as is.
 The only changes pushed to the platform will be extreme circumstances where a removed portion of the CMS is coupled with the platform.
 In those cases the patch will be forwarded to the platform project if necessary.
 The idea is to retain full Joomla compatibility by keeping the framework in sync with Joomla.